aws-samples/greengrass-iot-edge-runtime/README.md

 git clone https://github.com/aws-samples/greengrass-iot-edge-runtime.git
 ```

-3. Configure the cdk.json file with your region, account number, and Repository ARN
+3. Configure the cdk.json file with your region, account number, and CodeCommit Repository ARN
 4. In the components directory of this repo, set the &lt;REGION&gt; in each of components/com.example.\*/gdk-config.json
 5. Note the CodeCommit HTTPS Clone URL similar to the following:
    ![SETUP_HTTPS](workshop_images/SETUP_HTTPS_REPO.png)